 This is a leadership.

-I mean, we're getting the top-level uh emails.
+I mean, we're getting the top-level emails.

-I I think there is a significant crisis, not only at the FBI, but at the Justice Department.
+I think there is a significant crisis, not only at the FBI, but at the Justice Department.

-A key decision maker decision maker in both investigations.
+A key decision maker in both investigations.

 Both investigations, in my view, have been irredeemably compromised.

-If Mueller was doing such a great job on investigating the Russian collusion, why could he have not found the conflict of interest uh within their own agency?
+If Mueller was doing such a great job on investigating the Russian collusion, why could he have not found the conflict of interest within their own agency?

 And also, we must understand that special deals for special people is not the American way.